An official website of the State of Oregon

 The Oregon Health Plan (OHP) is Oregon's Medicaid program.
 There are several health care programs available for low-income Oregonians through OHP.

-Other medical programs available include Citizenship-Waived Medical (CWM), OHP Dental (dental-only benefits for Oregon Veterans and Compact of Free Association citizens), and Qualified Medicare Beneficiary.
+Other medical programs available include OHP Dental (dental-only benefits for Oregon Veterans and Compact of Free Association citizens), and Qualified Medicare Beneficiary.

 Medicare is health insurance for:

 If you have questions, please contact your local office.
-You can find you local office on the list of Aging and People with Disabilities offices.
+You can find your local office on the Oregon Department of Human Services website.

 Words to know